 This procedure combines a Breast lift with a Breast augmentation in a single operative session.
 The lift is used to reposition the breast higher on the chest while the implant is used to give, or restore, upper pole fullness at the top of the breast.
 This procedure may be performed for cosmetic purposes, or as part of a reconstructive procedure.

 We perform the combination Breast lift with augmentation on a frequent basis and find that when a lift and augmentation are done at the same time, less skin has to be removed, therefore resulting in less scarring.

 A full discussion of Breast lift without an implant may be seen by reading our Breast lift procedure information page.

-What concerns does a Breast Lift with Implants address?
+What problems does a Breast lift with implants address?

 - sagging or 'hanging' breasts

 - loss of fullness in the top portion of breasts